aguin467/aguin467.github.io/README.md

-# Blog
-This site hosts my persoanl blog and projects.
+ # This site hosts my personal blog and projects

 # Projects